sashokekumar/nsai_poc/level4/README.md

 ### Key findings

-1. **Level 3.5 runtime symbolic pipeline fails to generalise** — 64.3% TYPE_C violation rate, entity accuracy 37%.
-The EntityMatcher/Domain Guard grounding logic does not cover the test distribution.
+1. **Level 3.5 is included as a structural comparison, but its runtime ontology/entity extraction scheme was not optimized for the Level 4 entity/domain evaluation schema** — 64.3% TYPE_C violation rate, entity accuracy 37% reflect schema mismatch rather than a failure of the symbolic approach itself.

 2. **Baseline neural (λ=0) already far better** — 97.0% intent accuracy, 5.1% violation rate.
 The frozen encoder provides strong semantic features without any symbolic signal.